 - Place nails, screws, and other hardware in containers with covers.

-- Keep walkways clear of toys, wet rags, rope, hoses, buckets, and other clutter.
+- Keep walkways clear of toys, wet rags, ropes, hoses, buckets, and other clutter.

 - Always wear rubber shoes or work boots when you work in the garage or garden.

-- Avoid the use of lawn mowers, electric branch trimmers or saws, and snow blowers.
+- Don’t use lawn mowers, electric branch trimmers or saws, or snow blowers.

 - Zipper pulls